se7enxweb/doc.sdk.exponential.earth/README.md

 License
 =======

-eZ Publish SDK Documentation is licensed under the GNU Free Documentation License.
+Exponential SDK Documentation is licensed under the GNU Free Documentation License.

 The complete license agreement is included in the [LICENSE.md](LICENSE.md) file.